 This is a technique I use in some financial templates like the Home Mortgage Calculator to limit the print area based on the length of the payment schedule.

 The catch: If you edit the Page Layout (margins, scaling, etc.), the Print_Area reference is changed to a regular reference.
-I'm not sure why the formula is removed, but I've submitted a request for Microsoft to fix that (vote on that suggestion here).
+I'm not sure why the formula is removed, but this is basically a bug in Excel that has yet to be resolved.
 To avoid recreating the formula, I typically copy the formula and paste it into a text editor so that I can easily recreate the dynamic print area after I'm done making changes to the page layout.

 No Dynamic Named Ranges in Google Sheets